thestelllar/thestelllar_blog/_posts/2025-07-06-I-should-write-now.md

 And when Mom is pissed, she does what moms do best — taunt at every opportunity.
 And I have to sit through all of it, even though I drink my milk, eat my breakfast on time, finish my curd then and there, and take whatever mango pieces are left — without so much as a complaint.

-And Dad — well, he gets scolded sometimes too.
-And honestly, I’m fully on her side when that happens.
-Like, who leaves the tap open like that?

 My brother is good in these regards <i>at least</i>.
 We’re on sort-of-agreeable terms.
 Though we randomly hit each other, laugh, and then get scolded by Mom, he never bothers to irritate me the way my Di does.
 I think he thinks he’s the wise one around.
 But then everyone thinks the same.